True Copy Attestation in Dubai and UAE Made Easy

 Rule of thumb

 If your document is required to be used outside the UAE, you are most likely required to obtain a true copy attestation of the document issued by a lawyer.
-The use of term ‘notarization’ in this context refers to true copy attestation in Dubai, UAE that is carried out by a lawyer.
+The use of term ‘notarisation’ in this context refers to true copy attestation in Dubai, UAE that is carried out by a lawyer.

 The process of legalisation is required to be completed for documents such as degree certificates, marriage certificates, birth certificates, powers of attorney etc. that are issued outside the UAE but are required to be used inside the UAE for obtaining residence visa or for carrying out a transaction in a government department or court.

-- Legalization by the Ministry of Foreign Affairs of the country of origin.
+- Legalisation by the Ministry of Foreign Affairs of the country of origin.

 - Attestation by the UAE Embassy in the country of origin.